-MKRC staff will continually update the demographic profile of the region to ensure all members of the general public are involved in MKRC's planning processes.
+MKRC staff will continually update the demographic profile of the region to ensure adequate representation of the public is involved in MKRC's planning processes.
 The MKRC region's demographic report will be published annually to provide the latest data for planning activities.